 Using Appropriate Language

-To encourage respectful and appropriate behavior, remind students to use appropriate language.
-Students must also refrain from using profanity or what is considered offensive language in the cafeteria.
+Remind students to use appropriate language and refrain from using profanity and offensive language in the cafeteria.

 Respecting Personal Space